Retropikzel/compile-scheme/README.md

 ## Installation
 <a name="#Installation"></a>

 You will need Chibi scheme and snow-chibi installed.
+For static build you need chicken 5.

 First install linux dependencies:

-    apt-get install build-essential make libffi-dev
+    apt-get install build-essential make libffi-dev chicken-bin

+Then install latest Chibi scheme from git.

 And then run:

     make
+    make install

+Or:

+    make build-static
     make install

 ## Usage